kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-4.md

 ## Final Validation Of Unique Values
 We print once more the unique values for the columns in the DataFrame, to check for any errors.
-No column shows signs of messy data anymore, that lets us create new encoded columns with factorized categorical values.
+No column shows signs of messy data anymore that lets us create new encoded columns with factorized categorical values.